Federal Student Aid – Satisfactory Academic Progress

 While on Financial Aid Suspension the student is not eligible for most financial aid programs.
 Exceptions include some private loan programs.
 Students should check with private lenders to determine if they offer loans to students not meeting SAP requirements.

 Students may continue to attend Hellenic College Holy Cross, at their own expense, until they attain a cumulative GPA of above 2.0.

-To regain financial aid eligibility, a student’s record must reflect they have met these requirements.
-If a student fails to meet these standards due to unusual circumstances, they have the right to appeal their SAP suspension status by writing to the Director of Financial Aid & Scholarships.
+To regain financial aid eligibility, a student’s record must reflect that he or she has met these requirements.
+Students who fail to meet these standards due to unusual circumstances have the right to appeal their SAP suspension status by writing to the Director of Financial Aid and Scholarships.

 Withdrawal/Leave of Absence

 Students are awarded Title IV funding (federal student aid) with the assumption that they will attend the entire period for which aid was awarded, typically a semester or term.
 If a student wishes to withdraw or take a leave of absence from a term, he/she must contact the Office of the Registrar and the Office of Financial Aid to complete the appropriate forms.
 For the purposes of federal student aid, a leave of absence must not exceed a total of 180 days in any 12-month period.
 The date the student completes the forms is the official date.
 This process also applies to students who drop all of their classes for the semester.

 Federal regulations require that any student awarded Title IV assistance who takes a leave of absence or withdraws is subject to a Return to Title IV (R2T4) calculation.
 This calculation is based on the official withdrawal date as determined by Student Affairs and can result in an adjustment to Title IV funding.